NewsThink.org

 Christians think of their Bible as immutable.
 No new knowledge is allowed to alter the word of the Bible.
 Scientific discovery and modernity itself are seen as threats to the Bible.

 A good example is many Christians believe the Earth to be about 6000 years old despite modern science reliably proving that it's 4.5 billion years.
 Yet, Christians believe that this comes from the Bible, therefore is the word of God and must be true.
-Most are unaware that it is Bishop James Ussher’s estimate from the 17th Century.
+Most are unaware that it is not in the Bible; It is Bishop James Ussher’s estimate from the 17th Century.

 “Secularists criticize churches for teaching their beliefs to little children yet insist that science be taught to all children in school and at taxpayers’ expense!”